LINGYUAN1201/LINGYUAN1201.github.io/_pages/about.md

 I am also an invited reviewer for some well-known academic journals, such as International Review of Financial Analysis, Finance Research Letters, Energy Strategy Reviews, and so on.

 My main research work is based on R. I have also learnt MATLAB, Python, Eviews and other software.
-Therefore, I am committed to open access and I will share my code and research on Github and my personal homepage.
+I am committed to open access and I will share my code and research on Github and my personal homepage.

 Here is my [CV](../assets/Ling_CV__1_.pdf).